-I prepare placentas for postpartum consumption to help women back to hormonal equilibrium and to mitigate the potential for “baby blues” and postpartum depression.
+I prepare placentas for postpartum consumption to help women back to hormonal equilibrium and to mitigate the potential for “baby blues”, postpartum depression and other postpartum mood disorders.
 At this point, scientific research has not been done to verify or dispute the benefits of consuming one’s placenta but I’m a believer in its benefits due to my own experience and the experiences of clients, friends and family.
-I give it 4 gold stars!
+I give it 5 gold stars!

 - Rich in Iron

-After a client has decided to use my services, they will be asked to complete my Intake form, as well as send a $50 deposit to reserve their spot on my calendar.
-The remaining free of $200 is due when I drop off the finished capsules (total fee is $250).
-This deposit can be sent via personal check OR PayPal.
 I encourage my clients to tell their care provider before their birth that they will be keeping their placenta.
 Clients can feel free to mention that they will be doing placenta encapsulation or simply say that they would like it for “personal reasons”.
-When clients see the staff begin to clean up directly after their birth, it is important to remind the staff, that they will be taking the placenta home.
+When clients see the staff begin to clean up directly after their birth, it is important to remind the staff, that they will be taking the placenta home and not to treat it in anyway.
 Most area hospitals have clients fill out a ‘Release of Medical Waste’ form.
 At this point, their placenta is ready for pick up, and I am contacted.

 Depending on the size and health of the placenta, you can assume that you will receive 80-120 placenta capsules.
 When deciding how many capsules to consume and how often, it is always important to follow your bodies needs first and foremost.
 My personal recommendation is to start with 2 capsules every morning, more if you are feeling particularly emotionally fragile.

 *Placentas cannot be used if it needs to be sent to pathology for any reason.
 Cesarean section will not effect the quality and encapsulation can still be done.